pow25/vergilplus/README.md

 ## Build: <br />
 ```
-Vergilplus is managed by maven and Junit test.
+Vergilplus is managed by maven.
 To build our project:
 1. Open terminal enter project directory.
 2. run "mvn install".
 All the unit test cases will run automatically and if all use cases passed, the project is built successfully.
 ```